 If you’d like to help make kratom legal in Wisconsin, get involved in grass-roots activism.
 Connect with organizations like the American Kratom Association, write letters to state officials, and highlight the positive benefits of kratom.
 Encourage Wisconsin to adopt the Kratom Consumer Protection Act (KCPA), a set of initiatives that would offset the risks of dangerous kratom products hitting the market.

 The KCPA is an initiative that the American Kratom Association is pushing for nationwide.
 It dictates that kratom products must be all-natural, non-synthetic, free of adulterants, accurately labeled, and available only to adults.
 It also places limits on the alkaloid concentration (specifically 7-hydroxymitragynine) to minimize the potential for negative side effects.
 States like Nevada, Utah, Arizona, and Georgia have already adopted the KCPA, and other states are considering it right now.
 If legislators want to protect the public from harmful kratom products, this is the best way to do it.
 For right now, there’s no easy way to answer the question of where to buy kratom in Wisconsin.
 Until the law changes, our only recommendation is to be patient and encourage your state legislators to reconsider the current prohibition.
-We’ve seen kratom bans lifted in other states, and we could ultimately see legal kratom in Wisconsin—maybe even as early as this year if current efforts are successful.
+We’ve seen kratom bans lifted in other states, and we could ultimately see legal kratom in Wisconsin.
 We will keep you updated on any new developments.

 Want to learn more about kratom quality and value?
 Start here: